Delhi Police recovers ex-MP Vijay Goel's snatched phone, arrests 22-year-old man | Law-Order

 Delhi Police recovers ex-MP Vijay Goel's snatched phone, arrests 22-year-old man

-Saajan, a resident of Daryaganj, had allegedly snatched Goels phone last evening when he was going from Daryaganj towards the Red Fort through the Upper Subhash Marg, police had said.
-Saajan, who had allegedly snatched Goels phone from him near the Red Fort in north Delhi, was arrested from Daryaganj area, they said.
+The Delhi Police has recovered the mobile phone of former BJP MP Vijay Goel and arrested a 22-year-old man who had snatched it from him, and another person whom it was sold to, official said Tuesday.
+Sajan, who had allegedly snatched Goels phone from him near the Red Fort in north Delhi, was arrested from Daryaganj area, they said.

 - Country: